Studentships and Teaching

 - Tom Broomhead‘s project ‘How the mouth fits into the body: Using agent-based models to investigate spatial inequalities in oral health’ is supervised by Dr Sarah Baker (Dentistry) and Dr Dimitris Ballas (Geography).

 - The PhD network ‘Shame and Stigma’ examines the impact of diseases traditionally associated with shame or stigma.
-All students are supervised by at least two faculties, with three projects examining the history of alcoholic liver disease, the burden of disfiguring skin diseases, and the optimal management of specific neurological conditions.
+All students are supervised by at least two faculties, with three projects examining the history of alcoholic liver disease, visible skin conditions, and the optimal management of specific neurological conditions.

 - Previous BMedSci projects include Mairead Deneny’s project on ‘Alcohol and Renaissance Medicine’, supervised by Professor Phil Withington (History) and Professor Dermot Gleeson (Medicine); Robert Dunk’s project on ‘David Daniel Davies and his translation of the “Treatise on Insanity” in 1806’, supervised by Dr Karen Harvey (History) and Professor Markus Reuber (Medicine)